 If the doctor can see through the wax and into the eardrum, then your baby’s ears are fine.
-However, if the wax is clogging up the view, he or she will likely recommend that you use some type of drops, or try at-home rinsing treatments (source).
+However, if the wax is clogging up the view, he or she will likely recommend that you use some type of drops.

 Could It Be an Ear Infection?